 There are no Lung Health Checks taking place in Scotland, Wales and Northern Ireland at the moment.

 There are other research projects on lung screening taking place in other areas of England.
 What happens is different in each area so read your information leaflet carefully.
 There should be a telephone number to call if you have any questions.

-You meet a health professional at your appointment.
-They will ask you some questions to find out more about your lung cancer risk.
+You have a phone or video appointment with a health professional.
+Let them know if you will have problems with either phone or video.
+They ask you some questions to find out more about your lung cancer risk.

-If your results show you are at higher risk of lung cancer, you will be offered lung cancer screening.
+If this shows that you are at higher risk of lung cancer, you will be offered lung cancer screening.
 Lung cancer screening uses a low dose CT scan to take a detailed picture of your lungs.

 You’ll be offered support for quitting smoking if you still smoke.